nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ## 🎯 Objective

-Design and implement a complete **modern data warehousing and analytics pipeline** that:
+Design and implement a complete **scalable data warehousing and analytics pipeline** that:

 - Ingests and transforms raw ERP/CRM data
 - Follows best practices using Medallion Architecture